The immune system of recovered COVID-19 patients may evolve to fight coronavirus mutants: Study | ExBulletin

 The immune system of recovered COVID-19 patients may evolve to fight coronavirus mutants: Study

-New York, January 24: People recovering from COVID-19 are probably much longer, at least six months, according to a study that the immune system can evolve and even block variants after infection.
-While protected from the new coronavirus of viruses such as South African variants.
+Researchers have found that the number of memory B cells in patients, especially those that produce antibodies to the coronavirus, does not decrease.

+People recovering from COVID-19 (new coronavirus infection) (# If there is no character limit, add parentheses when it first appears The immune system has evolved long after infection and has been protected from the new coronavirus for at least six months, perhaps much longer, according to studies that can block even mutant forms of the virus.

-The study, published in Nature, pointed out that antibodies are produced by evolving immune cells due to continued exposure to viral debris, apparently hidden in intestinal tissue.
+research, Published in the journal NatureNote that the antibody is produced by evolving immune cells due to continued exposure to viral debris apparently hidden in intestinal tissue.

 According to scientists, including scientists at Rockefeller University in the United States, the study is “the most powerful ever” that the immune system “remembers” the virus and continues to significantly improve antibody quality even after the infection has diminished.
 Providing “proof”.